Table of Contents

 You can view the scheduled job within the Account View or within all three areas of the Scheduling Tab.

-1. Account View: Job Tab: Once the job is created, you can view the Future Serviceable Address that is attached to the job.
-In the image below, it will show the current address assigned to the Account along with the Future Serviceable Address that is assigned to the created job.
+1. Account view (Jobs tab): After the job is created, you can see the Future Serviceable Address attached to it.
+It will show both the account’s current address and the Future Serviceable Address linked to the job.

-2. Scheduling View: When navigating to the Scheduling tab, you can view the scheduled job in all three areas of scheduling.
+2. Scheduling view: In the Scheduling tab, you can see the scheduled job in all three scheduling views.

-2. Dispatcher View: Hovering over the job will provide you with the popup that will show the Future Serviceable Address assigned to the job.
+2. Dispatcher view: Hover over the job to see a pop-up showing the Future Serviceable Address assigned to it.

-3. Weekly View: Hovering over the job will provide you with the popup that will show the Future Serviceable Address assigned to the job.
+3. Weekly view: Hover over the job to see a pop-up showing the Future Serviceable Address assigned to it.

 Editing a Job

-To “Edit” a job, you can do so by navigating to the Account or Scheduling Tabs.
-Select the job necessary and click “Edit”.
+To edit a job, go to the Account or Scheduling tab, select the job, and click Edit.

 To learn more about how to edit a job, review our Edit Job Options article.